nihith-nath/Machine_Learning_projects/README.md

 - The Multiple Linear Regression model improved the prediction accuracy with an R² score of 0.5749.
 - LWLR provided varying accuracy levels, with Tau=0.1 offering the best fit.

-### Conclusion
-The multiple linear regression model offered a balanced approach with improved prediction accuracy.
-Further enhancements can be achieved by exploring more complex models and feature engineering.

 ---

 Feel free to explore the repository to find detailed reports and code implementations for each project.
 Your feedback and suggestions are welcome!

 ---